Who I am and how I got here

 Meet Kylie

 That early self-study became a lifestyle.
-Over time, I became someone in my community who people turned to — not because I was perfect, but because I lived what I was learning.
+Over time, I became someone in my school community who people turned to because I lived what I was learning.
 I embodied it.
+The wellness industry was at it’s beginning- I didn’t know that though.
+I was just living it.
+I wanted my own yoga studio as an adult- my own holistic practice, where I could educate people on everything I was learning and understanding.

 My Path to Functional Work